AdobeDocs/contributor.en/help/setup/local-repo.md

 1. If you are prompted, select your GitHub account tile as the destination where the fork should be created.
 This prompt creates a copy of the repository within your GitHub account, known as a fork.

-1. Choose a folder name should be easy for you to remember and type.
+1. Choose a folder name that should be easy for you to remember and type.

    Some of the repositories can be large.
 Choose a location with available disk space.

    > [!NOTE]
    > Avoid choosing a local folder path that is nested inside of another git repository folder location.
 While it is acceptable to store the git cloned folders adjacent to each other, nesting git folders inside one another causes errors for the file tracking.